How to Make a Mealworm Bird feeder

 - Scissors – use under supervision

 - Pinecones – you could buy them, but unlike money these things genuinely do grow on trees!
 So pick a few up on your next family walk.
-Look for big, ripe, wide open cones which have shed their seeds.
+Look for big, ripe, wide-open cones that have shed their seeds.

 - Lots of soap and warm water at hand – for washing lardy fingers

-The tub of freeze dried mealworms were bought at Wilkos – I was going to dare Henry into eating one until I saw “made in China” and thought better of it.
+The tub of freeze-dried mealworms were bought online (see link below) – I was going to dare Henry into eating one until I saw “made in China” and thought better of it.
 Again, see here for a better option.

 Cut the natural twine into lengths of up to 25cm.
 To prevent possible entanglement by the birds, don’t make the lengths too long.